 An extension of your values should also include some statements about the interaction with your clients, your suppliers, and any other stakeholders.
 Stating that “We always act with honesty and integrity and expect the same from those we do business with” will make your position clear – a non-negotiable of doing business with you.
 If you don’t have anything like this on your website, or fail to position it before entering a business relationship, then you’re likely to run into problems down the line.
 State clearly your non-negotiables.
 I recommend you state first what you promise to live up to, and then say you expect the same.
 It sounds a lot more reasonable than simply demanding it of others.

 The more you work with ideal clients, the more you’ll enjoy your work and the better the business will perform.
 In turn, it will lead to you attracting more of the right clients.

-Director & Coach
+Senior Partner & Coach